EgiKarakashi/skill-matrix/Diary.md

  -Sindi's diary

-    -During those days i mostly worked and helped in the front end part.
+    -During those days i mostly worked and helped in the front end part where i styled some of the pages.

-    -I created some of the layout of the questions in the front end.
+    -I created some of the layout of the questions in the front end and we talked together to see how to combine them with eachother

+    -Today mostly we  worked as a group to seed some more data to the database to use the other types of questions.

+    -After doing that we were able to test the other question layouts.
+Also experimented on how to get the state of the clicked radio button and the slider to set a score to it.

 -Admir's diary